Click here to add this page to your favorites This page in other languages: chinese, deutsch, espanol, francais, japanese, korean

 Mathematics link.

 I provide a service to golfers who are interested in determining their shot patterns.
 If you'd like to try this service for free, I'm offering a free trial.
-Download an Excel Worksheet that you can complete and send back to me for analysis (5 to 10 rounds of data).
+Download an Excel Worksheet that you can complete and send back to me for analysis ().
 Click here Download Excel Round

-If you'd like to purchase this service, click the Order Services option.
+If you'd like to purchase this service, click Order or you can go to my golf product page, Order Services option.
 I'll send you the necessary forms so that you can track your statistics for 10 rounds.
 You'll send me the results, I'll input them into a program I have created and send you a report of your shot patterns and short games statistics.
 I'll also tell you which part of your game to work on to produce the most significant improvements.
+The cost of the shot pattern analysis is $39.99.
+With it, you get all my tips on how to read greens, adjusting for elevation changes and playing the wind, as well as an analysis of up to 20 rounds in a season, afterwhich each 10 rounds would cost $10 for analysis.

 Find below the results of my shot patterns with various clubs.